ladukeisaiah/D287-Java-Frameworks/READMED287.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+CHANGES:

+-partTest.java
+lines 159-176 is where the two test units are created for the Maximum and minimum part values using @Test.

 J.  Remove the class files for any unused validators in order to clean your code.